Nelson Lemaire

-Nelson Christophe Lemaire Vargas (born 19 October 2001) is a professional footballer who plays as a left-back for Belgian Division 2 club Jette.
+Nelson Christophe Lemaire Vargas (born 19 October 2001) is a professional footballer who plays as a left-back for Belgian Division 2 club RSD Jette.
 Born in Belgium, he represents the Dominican Republic at youth level.

 Club career

 Lemaire grew up in the youth sector of Union Saint-Gilloise, who picked him up in 2015 from White Star Brussels.
 In 2022, he was promoted to the Under-23 team playing in the fourth division.

 International career

 In 2024, he was called up by the Dominican Republic Olympic national team to participate in the Games of the XXXIII Olympiad.

 Personal life

 Lemaire was born in Belgium to a Mauritian father and a Dominican mother, and holds Belgian and Dominican nationality.